RobertoFalconi/MinimalAPIsTemplate/README.md

 Complete and working ASP.NET Core Minimal APIs template, with OAuth 2.0 Authentication using JSON Web Algorithms and Tokens (JWA, JWT, JWS, JWE) as Bearer.

 ## Examples of services and middlewares in this template:
+- Authentication with JWT, JWS and JWE
+- Authorization with additional Policies using AuthorizationHandler
-- Authentication and Authorization for Minimal APIs architecture pattern with Endpoint Handlers
+- Architecture pattern based on Minimal APIs with Endpoint Handlers
 - Asynchronous Services calls with Dependency Injection (DI) and Scoped Services
 - HSTS and HTTPS Redirection
 - Exception Handler